-Charleston County awards grant funds to support housing and community development activities throughout the County (with the exception of City of Charleston, which has its own HUD funding).
+Charleston County awards grant funds to support housing and community development activities throughout the County (except for City of Charleston, which has its own HUD funding).
 These funds support projects under the CDBG, HOME, and HESG programs.
 Grant funds are made available for use across the County.